Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 - NATS is used in the microservices system as a communication center for all of them.

-> NATS it's used in cluster mode to safistify more work to be done by it due to the high number of events in the system to be processed
+> NATS it's used in cluster mode to satisfy more work to be done by it due to the high number of events in the system to be processed

 #### Microservices communications